 Controller for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection is:

 - Veilchenweg 26b

 Name and Address of the Data Protection Officer

 - Siemensstraße 12

 Any data subject may, at any time, contact our Data Protection Officer directly with all questions and suggestions concerning data protection.

-Some of AdTriba's clients use AdTriba's third party tracking, for example to track display banner views or to track users across different domains of client.
+Some of Adtriba's clients use Adtriba's third party tracking, for example to track display banner views or to track users across different domains of client.
 It is at all times possible to object to the data collection through this third party tracking and storage with effect for the future (Opt-Out).
-In order to be excluded from atriba third party tracking, you can click the following button.
+In order to be excluded from Adtriba third party tracking, you can click the following button.
 This will set a cookie with the name "atboptout" from the domain "adtriba.com", the opt-out is valid as long as this cookie is not deleted.

 Methods of Processing